ychichon/meta-api-contact-centre-pipeline/README.md

 ##  Want to Know More?

-This is a private, internal project.
-If you'd like to learn more about my work with API integration, automation, or Power BI storytelling, feel free to contact me.
-I’m open to freelance, contract, or remote data roles across the UK and Europe.
+I am always open to connecting with organisations and individuals who value thoughtful data storytelling and impactful Power BI reporting.
+If you are looking for someone who can turn data into actionable insights and support stakeholder decision-making, feel free to contact me.
+I'm currently available for roles in the UK and across Europe.